 We enable and encourage Young and Young Adult Carers to have a voice and relay their needs and support requirements to professionals such as Social Workers, Doctors, Teachers or their cared-for person.
 We ensure that Young and Young Adult Carers wishes and needs are listened to.

 We offer bespoke short term emergency plans to Young and Young Adult Carers and their families to be used in an emergency should they be unable to continue with their caring role and to protect Young Carers under 16 if the adult in the home is required to be away from the family home.

 Young and Young Adult Carers often find it difficult to access social opportunities and activities within their community.
 Our befriending service, in partnership with Lead Scotland, aims to support them into these activities whilst encouraging their own personal development and resilience.

 Through early intervention we take a holistic view of the family situation where a young carer has an intensive caring role and challenging family situation.
 Our Family Wellbeing Workers will work with our families to create better outcomes for the young carer and their families.

-Young Carer Participatory Group
+Young Carer Participatory Group - Voices of Change

 Open to all young people in our service aged 14+ this group is dedicated to raising the profile of Young and Young Adult Carers in the Fife area.
 They are advocates for Young and Young Adult Carers rights and needs, representing Young and Young Adult Carers at all levels within service and work with professionals, the public and both Fife Young Carers staff and Board.
 They engage with Young and Young Adult Carers throughout Fife to gather their opinions on what they need and want in terms of support and use their own experience and expertise to help others in similar roles.
 This group have also consulted on both local and national strategies